 - Bachelors in Information Technology with Specialisation in Technology from Aalborg University

-- International students with a bachelor’s degree in Computer Science or Electrical Engineering
+- International students with a bachelor’s degree in Computer Science or Software Engineering

 Professional bachelors from UCN can be enrolled as long as that they have studied software development, including courses in syntax and semantics as well as discrete mathematics.
 In case you don’t know if your bachelor’s degree meets the requirements for the master's programme in Computer Science (IT), you can contact the programme secretary who can be of help to answer any questions you may have.

 The master’s programme in Computer Science (IT) at Aalborg University offers four specialisations:

 - Machine intelligence

 Each specialisation has its own mandatory and elective courses.
 All specialisations, however, have one common mandatory course per semester (except for the 4th semester which is reserved for the master’s thesis);

 Please find more detailed information on the specialisations and courses under "Academic Content".